Singapore strategy: Australia

-In September 1926, Lieutenant Colonel Henry Wynter gave a lecture to the United Services Institute of Victoria "The Strategical Inter-relationship of the Navy, the Army and the Air Force: An Australian View", which was published in the April 1927 edition of British Army Quarterly.
+In September 1926, Lieutenant Colonel Henry Wynter gave a lecture to the United Services Institute of Victoria titled "The Strategical Inter-relationship of the Navy, the Army and the Air Force: An Australian View", which was published in the April 1927 edition of British Army Quarterly.
 Wynter argued that war was most likely to break out in the Pacific at a time when Britain was involved in a crisis in Europe, which would prevent Britain from sending sufficient resources to Singapore.
 He contended that Singapore was vulnerable, especially to attack from the land and the air and argued for a more balanced policy of building up the Army and RAAF rather than relying on the RAN.
 "Henceforward", wrote Australian official historian Lionel Wigmore, "the attitude of the leading thinkers in the Australian Army towards British assurances that an adequate fleet would be sent to Singapore at the critical time was (bluntly stated): 'We do not doubt that you are sincere in your beliefs but, frankly, we do not think you will be able to do it".
+In 1934, deputy prime minister John Latham visited Singapore as part of the Australian Eastern Mission.
+He was critical of the state of the naval base in a secret report to cabinet, describing it as "chaotic".

 Frederick Shedden wrote a paper putting the case for the Singapore strategy as a means of defending Australia.
 He argued that since Australia was also an island nation, it followed that it would also be vulnerable to a naval blockade.
 If Australia could be defeated without an invasion, the defence of Australia had to be a naval one.
 Colonel John Lavarack, who had attended the Imperial Defence College class of 1928 with Shedden, disagreed.
 Lavarack responded that the vast coastline of Australia would make a naval blockade very difficult and its considerable internal resources meant that it could resist economic pressure.
 When Richmond attacked the Labor Party's position in an article in the British Army Quarterly in 1933, Lavarack wrote a rebuttal.
 In 1936, the leader of the opposition John Curtin read an article by Wynter in the House of Representatives.
 Wynter's outspoken criticism of the Singapore strategy led to his transfer to a junior post.
 Soon after the outbreak of war with Germany on 3 September 1939, the Prime Minister, Robert Menzies, appointed a British officer, Lieutenant General Ernest Squires, to replace Lavarack as Chief of the General Staff.
 Within months, the Chief of the Air Staff was replaced with a British officer as well.